 18. Umquaka’s letter points up interesting aspects of her relationship to various of the Forbes.
 Also whiteness is present in not entirely favourable ways.
 Umquaka is clear Kitty should not return ‘white’, but nice as she was before, and that not eating properly makes people ‘thin and white’, with nice, fat and black the implied contrasts.
 How Umquaka’s translated voice positions other black people is also complicated.
 ‘Kaffirs’ is used generically, regarding two no-show men from Swaziland who were to have helped re-thatch the farmhouse, and people who put out a fire.
 However, most references to black people in her letter use personal names.

 20. Bismark is a familiar figure in the landscape of the Forbes scriptural economy.
-However, he remains at a distance, apart from once when Kate Forbes returned from a visit with presents for people, with Bismark receiving a knife, as did Kate’s father.
-From 1889 to 1916 Bismark is always referred to by name, glimpsed going about his business and that of the Forbes; there is no change of nomenclature and little of activity, except the sub-divisions of farms change and the machinery becomes mechanised, while the labour remains a constant presence.
+However, he remains somewhat at a distance in letters, apart from for example when Kate Forbes returned from a visit with presents for people, with Bismark receiving a knife, as did Kate’s father.
+Is more visible in diary-entries.
+From 1889 to 1916 Bismark is always referred to by name, glimpsed going about his business and that of the Forbes.
+There is no change of nomenclature and little of activity in references to him, except the sub-divisions of farms change and the machinery becomes mechanised, while the labour remains a constant presence.

 24. There is also an important difference between the letters and other everyday Forbes writings.
 ‘Kafir’ and ‘boy’ as used in the ledgers, tallies, lists and so on retain their ‘old’ meaning through to the 1920s.
 This usage persisted perhaps because of the spare structure of these forms of writing, including the stylised diary-entries, perhaps because the contents refer to the familiar world and known people of Athole and environs.
 In addition, the plasticity of the epistolary form noted earlier has to be reckoned with, in particular the capacity of letters to register wider changes occurring and act as an index of change.